 How to get there

-There are different ways to reach the ashram and chose to come here by boat.
-Just floating idly on the Holy River fill you with great joy and devotion.
-There is nothing more pious then silently sailing through Ganga as the city of Varanasi is by your side or you can reach the Ashram by a good amount of walks through the lanes of Varanasi.
+- There are different ways to reach the ashram and chose to come here by boat.
+Just floating idly on the Holy River fills you with great joy and devotion.
+There is nothing more pious than silently sailing through Ganga as the city of Varanasi is by your side or you can reach the Ashram by a good amount of walks through the lanes of Varanasi.